-What Does Hippo Milk Taste Like?
+Quick Answer: What Taste Does Hippo Milk Have?

 Hippos are some of the largest and most threatening mammals on earth.
 By some estimates, hippos kill between 500 and 2,900 people every year in Africa.
 In most years there are fewer than 100 shark attacks around the entire world.